TheJacksonLaboratory/bioimaging-tasks-to-tools/index.md

 ---
 toc: false
+title: "Bioimage analysis tasks-to-tools guide"
 ---

-# Bioimage analysis tasks-to-tools guide

 The goal of this guide is to provide a quick reference for selecting the right open-source tool for a given bioimage analysis task.
 It is intended to help with getting started with a project, particularly for newcomers to (bio)image analysis.
 It is organized by common tasks, such as manual annotation, segmentation, tracking, colocalization, etc., and for each task, a list of commonly used tools is provided.
 Finally, the guide includes brief overview descriptions of the tools.